The image is blank with a light gray background, no visible objects or details.

 Objective: make the first step clear and intuitive so advertisers can select the right format in seconds.

-• Align taxonomy and copy with the Amazon Ads design system.
+• Align taxonomy and strings with industry terminology.

 Design strategy